slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 <!--
 + x@naval -- Show me your axioms and I’ll show you your conclusions.
-+ x@superintoit -- look at your actions to determine your axioms. reverse engineered authenticity
++ x@nivi -- The funny thing is incompressible = compressed.
-+ x@pmddomingos -- One theorem carries as much information as an infinite number of experiments.
++ x@nntaleb -- The more something is perceived as stable, the worse the fall.
 + x@pmddomingos -- Intelligence is heuristics + compute.
 Don’t mistake more compute for better heuristics.
-+ x@nntaleb -- The more something is perceived as stable, the worse the fall.
++ x@superintoit -- look at your actions to determine your axioms. reverse engineered authenticity
-+ x@nivi -- The funny thing is incompressible = compressed.
++ x@yacineMTB -- LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers

 - 90% of webapps are database frontends. / There is no cloud.
 It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters